oscarmlage/oscarmlagecom/src/content/sections/about.md

 A software developer living in Lugo, a small and beautiful city in the *Northwest* of Spain.

-I've been working in different areas: sysadmin, web development, front-end and back-end...
-At the moment I'm writing a lot of back-end Python.
+Since I've started this journey, I've been working in different areas: sysadmin, web dev, front and back, data analysis... and right now I'm writing a lot Python backend code (and enjoying while learning Go).

 If you would like to get in touch, you can use any of those: